cyberdevOM/solarWinds-essay/Doc.md

 		- Supply chain Exploitation: By compromising SolarWinds' build process, attackers ensured that the malware would be widely distributed to approximately 18,000 organizations worldwide.
 		- exploiting trust: The attackers relied on the inherent trust customers place in signed and verified software updates.

-#clarify_attks_on_SW_and_attks_on_client
-4. **Exploitation**
+1. **Exploitation**
+	**SolarWinds**
+	 When the attackers gained access to the development server, they ran the SUNBURST malware on a stolen privileged account this allowed them to gain a persistent foothold in SolarWinds development infrastructure.
+	**customers**
 	Once customers installed the compromised Orion updates, the SUNBURST malware exploited the trust relationship to execute code and establish a foothold in their systems.
 	- **Technical Aspects:**
 		- The malware executed under the same permissions as the Orion application, often with elevated privileges.
 		- SUNBURST exploited software trust to load its malicious DLL into memory and avoid detection by using legitimate processes.